-all (which is equivalent to setting $\hat{\delta}{IP}$ to 1 or 0 in equation 22, respectively).
-Because the righthand sides of Equations (21) and (23) are the value functions of after tax profits, when $d{IP} = \tau_c$ the tax rates cancel on both sides in steady state, and the market price of ideas is equal to the present value of pretax profits.
-Extending this logic to a dynamic setting, the closer is the value of the wedge to the tax rate itself (and hence the shorter the amortisation window), the smaller is the response of the market price of ideas to changes in corporate taxes.
+The findings of this section highlight the central role that the tax treatment of IP plays in determining the output response to corporate income tax changes.
+In Equations (21) and (23), the present value of tax deductions, d{IP} , appears as a wedge that decreases in the amortisation length.
+This equals exactly τ_c for instant amortisation and equals zero in the case of no amortisation at all (which is equivalent to setting $\hat{\delta}{IP}$ to 1 or 0 in equation 22, respectively).
+Because the right-hand sides of Equations (21) and (23) are the value functions of after tax profits, when $d{IP} = \tau_c$ the tax rates cancel on both sides in steady state, and the market price of IP is equal to the present value of pretax profits.
+Extending this logic to a dynamic setting, the closer is the value of the wedge to the tax rate itself (and hence the shorter the amortisation window), the smaller is the response of the market price of IP to changes in corporate taxes.
 This reduces additional incentives to engage in R&D and adoption, and, therefore, dampens the response of GDP after forty quarters.
-In other words, shortening the tax amortisation period reduces the distortionary effects of the corporate income taxes on the market price of ideas, increasing steady-state innovation and GDP but reducing their sensitivity to the changes in the corporate tax rate.
+In other words, shortening the tax amortisation period reduces the distortionary effects of the corporate income taxes on the market price of IP, increasing steady-state innovation and GDP but reducing their sensitivity to the changes in the corporate tax rate.